 Whether you already live in Suffolk, or are intrigued to see more of the area in your spare time, there is plenty for you to uncover here.
-Shotley Country Park is a spectacular park community based nearby Ipswich, offering you genuinely peaceful living just a stone’s throw from a series of popular towns and villages.
+Shotley Country Park is a spectacular fully residential park community based nearby Ipswich, offering you genuinely peaceful living just a stone's throw from a series of popular towns and villages.
 Shotley itself is a quaint village which you will find on the border of Suffolk and Essex, which is well worth visiting and getting to know.

 About Shotley Country Park

 Shotley Country Park is a beautiful development of homes and private landscaping which gives you stunning views of the Suffolk countryside.
 Set up for residents to take time to appreciate the natural beauty of their surroundings, this is also a community built for likeminded people to come together.
 The Country Park, based in Shotley itself, is just a few miles from the centre of Ipswich, and is surrounded by miles of gorgeous greenery and sites of historical interest.
 Therefore, if you're keen to tap into English heritage, you may well find the perfect home base to get started at right here.

 This is a park community which provides wonderful countryside living and standards for those who are keen to take a break from it all.
 It's developed to nestle in closely with the natural surroundings, meaning that peace and tranquillity are all but guaranteed.
 While you will benefit from close transport links to get you out and about in local Suffolk, you really won't be disturbed by the noise of towns and cities beyond.